-Palm done wrong has a cascade of negative effects on farmers, relegating them to being pawns in a supply chain where the sole focus is the bottom line.
+Palm done wrong has a cascade of negative effects on farmers, and their wellbeing is not valued in a supply chain where the sole focus is the bottom line.
 They are often displaced from their homes, and have personal or communal lands taken from them.
 If they are allowed to supply their own palm fruit to a company, they are paid paid low prices for it.

 The result is an unfair and inequitable trade system that traps farmers in a cycle of poverty.

 Palm Done Right, on the other hand, has a cascading positive effect on farmers.
-Fair Trade practices—fair prices and wages, empowerment, cooperation and community— elevate farmers from being pawns in the system to being partners in creating a more sustainable supply chain.
+Fair Trade practices—fair prices and wages, empowerment, cooperation and community— elevate farmers from not having control in the system to being partners in creating a more sustainable supply chain.